Attending a BC Virtual Visit Appointment

 Step 3.
 Virtual Waiting Room

 Keep this window open!
-Do not close your browser, navigate away or lock your device while you wait for your provider to connect.
+Do not close your browser, navigate away, or lock your device while you wait for your provider to connect.

 Here's what the waiting room looks like:

 Step 4.
-Virtual Appointment Begins
+Virtual Visit Begins

-During Your Appointment
+During Your Visit

 BC VIrtual Visit Patient View with Features.png

-Hide/show participants small video windows
+1 Hide/show participants' small video windows.

 2

-Chat with participants during the video call
+Chat with participants during the video call.

 3

-Select or change video and audio devices, and allows you to blur your video background
+Select or change video and audio devices, and allows you to blur your video background.

 Patient AV Settings.png

-4 Mute/unmute your audio
+4 Mute/unmute your microphone.

-5 Switch your camera off/on
+5 Switch your camera off/on.

 6

-End call and then select END
+End call and then select "End".

 Patient End Call.png